-We get a lot of questions at skiboards.com regarding skiboard bindings.
+We get a lot of questions at skiboards.com wanting to know all about skiboard bindings.
 I am writing this brief article to explain the pro’s and con’s of various binding options as well as dispelling some of the myths about skiboard bindings.

 First, there are basically four types of bindings that you can use with skiboards (snowblades, ski blades, ski boards, short skis – yes these are referred to by many names).